 Many philosophers have championed this argument, which Elliott Sober and David Sloan Wilson (1998) have dubbed “Butler’s stone.”
 Broad (1930/2000), for example, writes that Butler “killed the theory [of psychological egoism] so thoroughly that he sometimes seems to the modern reader to be flogging dead horses” (p.
 55).

 Butler’s idea is that the experience of pleasure upon attaining something presupposes (or at least strongly indicates) a desire for the thing attained, not the pleasure itself.
 After all, we typically do not experience pleasure upon getting something (like food) unless we want it.
 The pleasure that accompanies the fulfillment of our desires is often a mere byproduct of our prior desire for the thing that gave us pleasure.
 Often we feel pleasure upon getting what we want precisely because we wanted what gave us pleasure.
-Consider, for example, getting second place in a race.
-This would make a runner happy if she wants to get second place; but it would not if she doesn’t want this at all (e.g. she only wants first place).
+For example, getting second place in a race would make a runner happy only if she wants to place in the top three.
+She would be disappointed if she only cares to win first place.

 - Sometimes people benefit from helping others (e.g. experience pleasure).